 Participants should be comfortable with participating in the seminar in English (both understanding presentations and speaking during participatory exercises).

-Course Fee and Scholarships
+Course lead and facilitators

 Prof. Dr. Mujaheed Shaikh is Course Lead and Professor of Health Governance at the Hertie School.